pmean/introduction-to-sql/modules/5508-05-assignments.md

 Grading rubric is available on [my Github site][gra1].
 One point deduction if submitted after the due date.
 [gra1]: https://github.com/pmean/classes/blob/master/software-engineering/src/grading-rubric.md

 M05-Q01.
 Use the encounter table in the ehr database.
-Classify age into two groups labelled 'Child' and 'Adult'. a child represents patients with age <= 20 and an adult represents patients with age >20.
+Classify age into two groups labelled 'Child' and 'Adult'.
+A child represents patients with age <= 20 and an adult represents patients with age >20.
 Hint: use the case function.

 M05-Q02.
 Use the hospital table in the ehr database.
-Convert null values of teaching_ind to -1 and print the values only for  census_reg = ‘West’.
+Convert null values of teaching_ind to -1 and print the values only for  census_reg = "West".
 Hint: Use coalesce function.

 M05-Q03.
 Use the ehr database and write a SQL query that will list all the table names.